ACCT 010 3 Units

 ACCT 201 4 Units

-This course studies the use of accounting information in decision-making, planning, directing operations and controlling.
+This course studies the use of accounting information in decision-making, planning, directing operations and controlling within the diverse business field.
 It focuses on cost terms and concepts, cost behavior, cost structure and cost-volume-profit analysis.
 Issues relating to ethics, cost systems, cost control, profit planning, and performance analysis in manufacturing and service environments are also examined.